rachelstarry/get-started-with-tableau/getting-started-with-tableau-public.md

 [26]: https://github.com/rachelstarry/getting-started-with-tableau/blob/master/images/country-detail.png

-Notice that again, by default, Tableau assumes that we want to visualize the SUM of CO2 emissions, but since each line represents a single country's values over time, there is no need to add the values together.
+Notice that again, by default, Tableau assumes that we want to visualize the SUM of CO2 emissions, but since each line represents a single country's values over time, there is no need to add values together.
 What we really want is for Tableau to simply use the **"CO2 per capita"** values themselves.
 To do this, click on the arrow next to **"CO2 per capita"** in the **Rows** pane above the canvas, and select **"Attribute"** instead of "Measure(SUM)".
-While in this case, this small change doesn't make a difference in the way our line chart is drawn, for other datasets you will often want to visualize a measure directly, rather than performing a calculation on it first.
+While in this instance, this change doesn't make a difference in the way our line chart is drawn, for other datasets you will often want to visualize a measure directly, rather than performing a calculation on it first.

 ![][27]